smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 - have the package name in the file name (i.e. `foo.bar.Own.java`).

 Not following these conventions might result in failure to start the script engine.
+The classes generated from this code are also part of the `javarule-dependency.jar`.

+### Additional 3rd party Libraries

+You can use additional libraries (that are not available within openHAB) by putting a JAR-file in the `lib/java` folder.
+They are automatically picked up and made available when compiling the rules.
+You have to add them to the classpath of your IDE to allow code completion.

 ## The `JavaRule` Class